haskell-distributed/distributed-process/documentation.md

 Haskell concurrency design patterns alongside.

 In fact, [distributed-process-platform][18] does not really consider the *task layer* in great detail.
-We provide an API comparable to remote's `Promise` in [Control.Distributed.Process.Platform.Async][17].
-This API however, is derived from Simon Marlow's [Control.Concurrent.Async][19] package, and does not limit queries on `Async` handles in the same way as a `Promise` would.
+We do provide an API comparable to remote's `Promise` in [Control.Distributed.Process.Platform.Async][17].
+This API however, is derived from Simon Marlow's [Control.Concurrent.Async][19] package, and does not limit queries on `Async` handles to blocking receive semantics, in the same way as `Promise` does.
 Instead our [API][17] handles both blocking and non-blocking queries, polling and working with lists of `Async` handles.
 We also eschew throwing exceptions to indicate asynchronous task failures, instead handling *task* and connectivity failures using monitors.
 Users of the API need only concern themselves with the `AsyncResult`, which encodes the status and (possibly) outcome of the computation simply.

 ------